awsdocs/amazon-ec2-user-guide/doc_source/ei-troubleshooting.md

 ## Issues Launching Accelerators<a name="ei-issues"></a>

 Ensure that you are launching in a Region where Amazon EI accelerators are available\.
 For more information, see the [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

+## Resolving Configuration Issues<a name="ei-activation"></a>

+If you launched your instance with the Deep Learning AMI \(DLAMI\), run `python ~/anaconda3/bin/EISetupValidator.py` to verify that the instance is correctly configured to use the Amazon EI service\.
+Or, you can download the [ script](https://s3.console.aws.amazon.com/s3/buckets/amazonei/) and execute `'python EISetupValidator.py`\.

 ## Resolving Connectivity Issues<a name="ei-resolving-connectivity"></a>